schmettow/New_Stats/Production/Appendix.md

 #### Measures

-The Eeriness scale of Ho & MacDorman [REF] has been used to measure the emotional response.
+The Eeriness scale of @Ho2017a has been used to measure the emotional response.
 This scale contains eight items and has specifically been designed to observe the UV effect.
 The scale was implemented as a visual analog scale.
-Because the Eeriness scales direction is reverse to the original Likeability scale of Mathur & Reichling, responses have been reversed (negative Eeriness) and normalized to the interval $[-1; 0]$.
+Because the Eeriness scales direction is reverse to the original Likeability scale of @mathur2016 , responses have been reversed (negative Eeriness) and normalized to the interval $[-1; 0]$.
 In addition, reaction times have been recorded.